nftwzrd/opensea-instant-outbidder-bidding-bot/README.md

 - :money_with_wings: Bid/price floor to ignore bids lower than a specific price
 - :chart_with_upwards_trend: Ignores own offers for maximum efficiency

-#easy to Install
+##easy to Install

-:gear: Built with Python and Selenium, the Instant Outbidder Bot is compatible with Mac, Windows, and Linux operating systems.
+Built with Python and Selenium, the Instant Outbidder Bot is compatible with Mac, Windows, and Linux operating systems.
 Installation instructions and support are available to help with setup and configuration.

 :zap: Take your NFT collection game to the next level with the Instant Outbidder Bot.
 Don't miss out on your desired pieces again!